dyluc/dyluc.github.io/_posts/2025-04-20-training-vision-transformers.md

 print(f"Total training time for 30 epochs: {total_time:.2f} seconds ({total_time / 60:.2f} minutes)")
 ```

 Here, the model has trained to a modest ~63% validation accuracy in 30 epochs (roughly 4.5 minutes of training locally).
+Not terrible for a from scratch implementation on such a tiny dataset, but there's a noticeable gap between training and validation accuracy, of course that's overfitting.
+Still, here we're demonstrating actual learning capability which is cool!
+Overfitting is expected at this stage from a Transformer training on a dataset this small without pre-training.

 ```
 Epoch 1/30